Press hardening: Methods

 The blank is formed, trimmed, and pierced in cold condition (i.e., state 1 in below figure).
 It is later heated and quenched in a die to get high strength properties.

 Selection of the process depends on part complexity and blank coating (Zn based coatings typically require indirect process).
 In either method, the blank is formed in a much softer and formable state and is later hardened in the dies, which have drilled cooling channels.
 A typical hot stamped components has 1000 MPa (145 ksi) Yield Stress and 1500 MPa (215 ksi) Ultimate tensile strength.
+The process is undergoing constant refinement with new grades of steel emerging for hot and cold forming.

 Advantages

-Higher strength steels may help reducing the weight by downgaging (i.e., use of thinner sheets), while increasing the crashworthiness.
+Higher strength steels may help reducing the weight by downgauging (i.e., use of thinner sheets), while increasing the crashworthiness.
 However, one problem with many high strength steels is that their formability is generally lower than milder grades.
 In addition, springback and die wear also cause problems as the forming stresses and contact pressures are higher.